-- 6.4.
-Dorset Council is taking a different approach in each of the five catchments that affect Dorset (River Axe, River Avon, Chesil & The Fleet, Somerset Levels and Moors and Poole Harbour).
-This is due to the nature of the catchments and the different working arrangements with neighbouring local authorities that share the catchment areas. - 6.5.
-Within the Poole Harbour catchment, the list of wastewater treatment works that are required to be upgraded through the provisions within LURA includes additional upgrades for phosphorus at seven smaller wastewater treatment works by 1 April 2035.
-This is in addition to the required upgrades for phosphorus and nitrogen at all works serving a population equivalent above 2,000 in the catchment by 1 April 2030.
+6.4.
+Dorset Council is taking a different approach in each of the five catchments that affect Dorset.
+This is due to the nature of the catchments and the different working arrangements with neighbouring local authorities that share the catchment areas.
+In all catchments, a market-based approach will be taken forward with options for developments to either deliver their own mitigation, to secure mitigation from a third party or, to secure mitigation from one of the Local Planning Authority schemes.

+- 6.5.
+Within the Poole Harbour catchment, the list of wastewater treatment works that are required to be upgraded through the provisions of LURA includes additional upgrades for phosphorus at seven smaller wastewater treatment works by 1 April 2035.
+This is in addition to the required upgrades for phosphorus and nitrogen at all works serving a population equivalent above 2,000 in the catchment by 1 April 2030. - 6.6.
-- 6.6.
 On 24 May 2024, a letter was received from Natural England confirming their revised position for the catchment.
+The letter stated:

-The letter stated that "Natural England's assessment is that this (expanded list of wastewater treatment works upgrades) will deliver the reduction in phosphorus levels required to achieve the conservation objectives of the site, with headroom for new development.
-It is therefore Natural England's view that the upgrades provide a legally binding solution to restore sustainable phosphorus levels in the Poole Harbour Special Protection Area/Ramsar site." - 6.7.
-This means that there is only a need for applications for developments within the Poole Harbour catchment to demonstrate nutrient neutrality for nitrogen.
-The existing Nitrogen Reduction in Poole Harbour Supplementary Planning Document addresses the delivery of nitrogen mitigation with funding being taken primarily from CIL except in the former North Dorset District area where \$106\$ agreements are used to secure mitigation.
+"Natural England's assessment is that this [the expanded list of wastewater treatment works upgrades] will deliver the reduction in phosphorus levels required to achieve the conservation objectives of the site, with headroom for new development.
+It is therefore Natural England's view that the upgrades provide a legally binding solution to restore sustainable phosphorus levels in the Poole Harbour Special Protection Area/Ramsar site".

+- 6.7.
+This means that applications for developments within the Poole Harbour catchment now only need to demonstrate nutrient neutrality for nitrogen.
+The existing Nitrogen Reduction in Poole Harbour Supplementary Planning Document addresses the delivery of nitrogen mitigation with funding being taken primarily from CIL except in the former North Dorset District area where S.106 agreements are used to secure mitigation.
 The delivery of mitigation will continue through the use of the LNMF awarded to Dorset Council.
 In addition, Natural England's Nutrient Mitigation Scheme has secured a significant nutrient mitigation project equivalent to the nutrient loading from around 3,700 new homes. - 6.8.
-In the River Avon catchment, there are some mitigation projects being delivered that are providing phosphorus mitigation.
+In the River Avon catchment, there are some mitigation projects that are providing phosphorus mitigation.
 With the award to Wiltshire Council through the LNMF, mitigation projects will be identified and implemented to provide sufficient mitigation for future development.
 Dorset Council has agreements in place to enable sufficient mitigation to be provided for developments within the Dorset Council area. - 6.9.
-Similar to the approach in place in the River Avon catchment, in the Somerset Levels & Moors catchment, there are mitigation projects being delivered that are providing phosphorus mitigation for developments within the Dorset Council part of the catchment.
-Somerset Council are looking to continue to deliver phosphorus mitigation through the use of the LNMF award and Dorset Council has agreements in place to enable sufficient mitigation to be provided for developments within the Dorset Council area. - 6.10.
-Within the River Axe catchment, a bid to the Local Nutrient Mitigation Fund has been put together by East Devon District Council with the support of Dorset Council and Somerset Council.
+Similarly, in the Somerset Levels & Moors catchment, there are mitigation projects being delivered that are providing phosphorus mitigation for developments within the Dorset Council part of the catchment.
+Somerset Council are looking to continue to deliver phosphorus mitigation through the use of the LNMF award and Dorset Council has agreements in place to enable sufficient mitigation to be provided for developments within the Dorset Council area.

+- 6.10.
+For the River Axe catchment, a bid to the Local Nutrient Mitigation Fund has been put together by East Devon District Council with the support of Dorset Council and Somerset Council.
 This will enable mitigation projects to be delivered within the River Axe catchment with the aim of enabling development to take place. - 6.11.
-The Chesil & The Fleet catchment is however not eligible to bid to the LNMF due to the low levels of development that are expected within the catchment both now and in the future.
-Dorset Council will be working with partners to identify and deliver opportunities for delivering this mitigation in this and other catchments.
+The Chesil & The Fleet catchment is not eligible to bid to the LNMF due to the low levels of development that are expected within the catchment.
+Instead, Dorset Council will be working with partners to identify and deliver opportunities for delivering mitigation in this and other catchments.